eclipse-hono/hono/site/content/api/Tenant-API.md

 weight = 420
 +++

-The *Tenant API* is used to make Hono aware of the tenants that are available in an installation.
+The *Tenant API* is used to make Eclipse Hono&trade; aware of the tenants that are available in an installation.
 A tenant is a logical entity, which groups together a set of devices and consists of meta information which should be used by other Hono components.
 The tenant meta information is used for example to determine if a given tenant is allowed to use a certain protocol adapter or if devices are required to use authentication.
 <!--more-->